 - Repin and likes count: Shift your focus from individual pinning to encouraging your followers and readers to repin your content.

-- Universal Pin description: Description on the pins is now created automatically from a variety of sources and is not limited to description provided by the original pinner.
-So to have a control over the meta-description and title that appears with your pin, it’s advisable to enable rich pins and provide basic metadata for the content.
+- Universal Pin description: Description on the pins is now created automatically from a variety of sources and is not limited to the description provided by the original pinner.
+So to have control over the meta-description and title that appears with your pin, it’s advisable to enable rich pins and provide basic metadata for the content.

 - How-to Pins: This Rich Pin gives a snapshot of the steps related to any DIY and project-related pins just below the pin image.
-Pinners can easily click or tap on any of the steps and get full instructions without leaving pinterest.
+Pinners can easily click or tap on any of the steps and get full instructions without leaving Pinterest.

 Remember that, any social media channel will always change in favor of people looking for great content and improving user experience.
 As a social media marketer/ blogger, it’s better to use the platform in favor of an average reader.